Deaf or HOH

 Deaf or Hard of Hearing

 A specific acoustical disability must currently substantially limit a major life activity, including learning, to support eligibility under section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities act of 1990.
 Documentation must, therefore, support this eligibility, as well as any requests for reasonable accommodations.
-The following guidelines describe the necessary components of acceptable documentation for students with learning disabilities.
+The following guidelines describe the necessary components of acceptable documentation for students with acoustical disabilities.
 Students are encourage to provide their clinicians with a copy of these guidelines.

 Legally deaf or other acoustical disability: